houmanhafez/Expense-Tracker/README.md

 - Access the application: Open your browser and go to http://127.0.0.1:8000/.
 - Admin Interface: Access the admin interface at http://127.0.0.1:8000/admin/ using the superuser credentials.

-## Features

-- Add, view, and edit expenses.
-- Categorize expenses by month.
-- View total expenses for each month.

 ## File Structure

 - expenses/: Contains the Django app for managing expenses.
-- templates/: Contains the HTML templates.
+- expenses/templates/: Contains the HTML templates.
 - static/: Contains static files including Tailwind CSS.
 - tailwind.config.js: Tailwind CSS configuration file.